vishnukumarkvs/notes/linux networking.md

 TCP/IP firewall
 - firewall is basically filtering packets
 - we can use linux as a proxy server which can act as a firewall
+- iptables is old, we use nftaables for doing packet filtering and firewall